-VALUE OF CONTRACT/ORDER OBTAINING QUOTES/TENDERING PROCEDURES REQUISITIONS/PURCHASE ORDERS APPROVAL THRESHOLDS TO ENABLE THE ISSUING OF CONTRACT AWARD LETTERS AWARD OF CONTRACTS AND BEYOND Approval form (Appendix 5) should accompany the approved requisition.
-Client departments are responsible for the proper evaluation of quotations as well as ensuring that there is no conflict of interest by the evaluation panel.
+VALUE OF CONTRACT/ORDER OBTAINING QUOTES/TENDERING PROCEDURES REQUISITIONS/PURCHASE ORDERS APPROVAL THRESHOLDS TO ENABLE THE ISSUING OF CONTRACT AWARD LETTERS AWARD OF CONTRACTS AND BEYOND Up to £5,000 Client department demonstrates best value Client departments are responsible for the proper evaluation of quotations as well as ensuring that there is no conflict of interest No contract award letter No formal contract award letters are issued Expediting of delivery of goods or services undertaken by Client Department.
+Delivery of goods/services should be receipted on FMS by client department when goods delivered.